gdtyra/gdtyra.github.io/index.md

 ### Complexity
 Aside from everything simply being largely new to me, I remember the most complicated bugs involved delivery slots, inventory promises, order state transitions, order modification chains, and database deadlocks.
 The bugs often resulted from race conditions, especially after the Automatic Delivery feature was launched.

 Automatic Delivery exacerbated existing race condition issues as it would automatically place orders on a customer's behalf, sometimes while the customer was also doing something else.
-I can't remember specifics, but in general there were many issues involving slots no longer being available unexpectedly, inventory being overpromised, order quantities being unexpectedly changed, and concurrent order modifications breaking the order modification chain (changes to a checked-out order were represented as a child order of the original).
+I can't remember specifics, but in general there were many issues involving slots no longer being available unexpectedly, inventory being over-promised, order quantities being unexpectedly changed, and concurrent order modifications breaking the order modification chain (changes to a checked-out order were represented as a child order of the original).

-A lot of my work inolved collecting logs from different parts of the system relevant to a given incident and poking around in the database to try and put together a timeline of events.
+A lot of my work involved collecting logs from different parts of the system relevant to a given incident and poking around in the database to try and put together a timeline of events.
 Sometimes I would need logs from months ago to figure out what state an order had previously been in prior to something breaking more recently.
 Over time, I had written tools for myself to make this process easier.

 These issues were very systemic and hard to track down given that any part of the website or suite of scheduled tools were potentially writing to any table in the database.